-TECHNE is a practice-based research initiative in the digitally-expanded intermedia arts and writing founded in 2000 by Professor Mark Amerika at the University of Colorado at Boulder.
-TECHNE develops innovative research methodologies that lead to the invention of new forms of intermedia art, writing, performance, and scholarly research.
-Recent research outcomes include digital art and humanities projects distributed over the Internet, live audio/visual performances, transmedia narratives, hybdrized print and electronic publications, interactive museum installations, mobile cinema and art applications for personal phones and tablets.
+The TECHNE Lab is a practice-based research initiative in the digitally-expanded intermedia arts and humanities founded in 2002 by Professor Mark Amerika at the University of Colorado at Boulder.
+The lab develops innovative research methodologies that lead to the invention of new forms of knowledge associated with intermedia art, writing, performance and scholarly research.
+Recent research outcomes include digital art and humanities projects distributed over the Internet, live audio/visual performances, electronic literature, interactive museum installations, location-based sound art using drone technology, transmedia narratives, moving image art, music video art, multimedia remix theory, and mobile cinema and art applications for personal devices.

-In 2002, Founding Faculty Director Mark Amerika wrote the TECHNE white paper, one of the first attempts at an American university to introduce a practice-based research platform for artists working in the post-Internet era.
-The paper was modeled after two seemingly disparate sources: computer scientist Douglas Englebart's white paper on Augmenting Human Intellect: A Conceptual Framework written 40 years before the TECHNE paper, and Amerika's own "Avant-Pop Manifesto"that helped launch a conceptual space for new forms of writing and art in the Internet era.
-The paper can be read in full here.
+In 2002, Founding Faculty Director and CU Professor of Distinction Mark Amerika wrote the TECHNE white paper, one of the first attempts at an American university to introduce a practice-based research platform for artists working in the post-Internet era.
+The paper was modeled after computer scientist Douglas Englebart's white paper on Augmenting Human Intellect: A Conceptual Framework written 40 years before the TECHNE paper but was filtered through various artistic positions influenced by 20th century avant-garde movements in art and literature, including Amerika's own "Avant-Pop Manifesto".
+Written in 1993, the Avant-Pop Manifesto was published in conjunction with the launch of the Alt-X online publishing network, one of the very first online sites devoted to new forms of electronic writing and art in the born-digital era.

-The TECHNE website includes links to faculty and graduate student research projects and archives the original "Histories of Internet Art: Fictions and Factions" exhibition curated, designed, and implemented by digital art undegraduates during the years 2002-2009.
+The TECHNE website includes links to faculty and graduate student research projects and archives the original "Histories of Internet Art: Fictions and Factions" site, an online exhibition curated, designed, and implemented by digital art undegraduates during the years 2002-2009.